 Sto atus EC ECONOMIC DEVELOPMENT Ongoing Postponed Not Accomplished COMMENTS 1 Continue to support and fund the Industrial Development Authority in efforts to attract new industry (name changed to Development Authority of Burke County DABC). Х The Burke County Board of Commissioners funds the Development Authority of Burke County from \$200,000 to \$250,000 per year.
-2 Continue efforts to train and educate county work force by supporting the public schools and working with Augusta Tech Х If a company locates to Burke County, the Development Authority of Burke County works with Augusta Tech for workforce training.
-3 Support the IDA in its continuing work with existing industry on expansions X \$ This generalized statement will be discontinued to be project specific.
+2 Continue efforts to train and educate county work force by supporting the public schools and working with Augusta Tech X If a company locates to Burke County, the Development Authority of Burke County works with Augusta Tech for workforce training.
+3 Support the IDA in its continuing work with existing industry on expansions X This generalized activity has bee placed in Economic Development Policy, page 23.
 4 Prepare engineering plans for the industrial park expansion X Purchased Raymond Industrial Tract for attracting future industry to County.
-Sto atus Н OUSING Completed Ongoing Postponed Not Accomplished COMMENTS 1 Continue to track the construction of SF and MF housing in comparison with projected needs in accordance with the Future Development Plan X Project will be discontinued to a more measurable project.
+Sto atus Н OUSING Completed Ongoing Postponed Not Accomplished COMMENTS 1 Continue to track the construction of SF and MF housing in comparison with projected needs in accordance with the Future Development Plan X Project will be discontinued to a more measurable project in the future.
 Plant Vogtle construction will end approximately November 2022 and housing needs will change.
-2 Work with Technical institute to offer continuing educational and non-credit programs to upgrade and expand existing industries Х Meets to update regularly
+2 Work with Technical institute to offer continuing educational and non-credit programs to upgrade and expand existing industries X Meets to update regularly

 TRANSPORTATION (THIS ELEMENT Sto atus W Pl WILL BE DISCONTINUED AND PROJECTS SHIFTED TO LAND USE AND COMMUNITY FACILITIES) Ongoing Postponed Not Accomplished COMMENTS 1 In coordination with the cities, where necessary, develop a connector street plan for areas expected to develop during the planning period Х Burke County will forward any new subdivision plats to the city when it is adjacent to the city limit border.
 2 Prepare feasibility study for direct roadway connection between Waynesboro and the Plant Vogtle Х Burke County has met with GDOT staff and is working to accomplish this project in the future.
-BC BOC has this project as a goal.
-3 Develop a county-wide road paving program that prioritizes paving of routes in areas where development is planned (e.g. Developing Suburban character areas) X This generalized statement will be discontinued to be project specific.
-4 Add sidewalks to improve walkability within existing neighborhoods of Gough Town Neighborhood Character Area X Х Pedestrian traffic is not high enough to warrant separation of foot and vehicular traffic, so the project will be removed.
+BC BOC has this project in CWP, page 162.
+3 Develop a county-wide road paving program that prioritizes paving of routes in areas where development is planned (e.g. Developing Suburban character areas) Х This generalized project will be discontinued to be project specific.
+4 Add sidewalks to improve walkability within existing neighborhoods of Gough Town Neighborhood Character Area Х Pedestrian traffic is not high enough to warrant separation of foot and vehicular traffic, so the project will be removed.
 5 Consider revising the Land Development Code to require sidewalks in the Suburban Town Neighborhood and Emerging Suburban Character Areas X The Burke County Land Development Code was revised and adopted to take effect on January 1, 2019.
-6 Revise the Land Development Code to address driveway and parking requirements х The Burke County Land Development Code was revised and adopted to take effect on January 1, 2019.
+6 Revise the Land Development Code to address driveway and parking requirements X The Burke County Land Development Code was revised and adopted to take effect on January 1, 2019.